Kolomyika: Bela Bartok and the Kolomyika

-Affinity of kolomyika

-Songs that combine singing with dancing in a circle have a certain commonality with kolomyika songs - Serbian kolo, Slovenian and Slovak kalamayki and karichki, Czech do kolochka, Bulgarian horo.

 Development in the diaspora

-In North America, the kolomyika is primarily a social dance.
-Participants form a circle, joining hands.
-The dance begins with the participants turning the circle, usually counterclockwise, then clockwise, or by forming a spiral.
-Further into the dance soloists will perform in the centre of the circle.

 According to Andriy Nahachewsky, a former professional stage dancer, Director of the Kule Centre for Ukrainian and Canadian Folklore, and Huculak Chair of Ukrainian Culture and Ethnography at the University of Alberta, kolomyiky as practised in Canada are a separate genre of dance from what is known in Ukraine.
 The diasporic kolomyika developed from the old country folk dance but with a prevailing influence from stage dancing.
 Originating in Western Canada in the 1950s and 60s, the kolomyika is considered the highlight of Ukrainian weddings and dances in Canada: when any attendees who have experience as stage dancers perform their favourite "tricks" involving lifts, spins, high kicks, even building human pyramids.
 It is a chance for individuals and groups to "show off" their most impressive or dangerous moves so as to entertain the audience and win approval.
 Nahachewsky suggests that despite being a relatively new tradition the Canadian kolomyika is an important symbol of Ukrainian culture in Canada and that the dynamism of this type of Ukrainian dance helps to interest young people in Canada in retaining Ukrainian culture.